opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/role-based-visibility.md

 such a group, you can just add users to that group and they will get all the roles of the group which includes roles that allow the users to access specific parts of the UI.

-Please consult the [Groups section](../groups.md) for information about adding new groups.

 There is a set of so-called user interface roles, each of them providing access to a specific part of the administrative user interface.
-Those roles can be easily identified by their name prefix *ROLE_UI*.
+Those roles can be easily identified by their name prefix `ROLE_UI`.

-**Important** *ROLE_ADMIN* implicitly provides full access to the user interface.
-When working with role-based visibility, users (and the groups they belong to) may not have *ROLE_ADMIN* therefore.
+__Important__ `ROLE_ADMIN` implicitly provides full access to the user interface.
+When working with role-based visibility, users (and the groups they belong to) may not have `ROLE_ADMIN` therefore.

 ## User Interface Roles